 How much am I able to work and not have my disability benefits stopped?
-I work some phone order shifts during the holiday rush period, so my pay isn't regular.
+I work some phone order shifts part-time during the holiday rush period, so my pay isn't regular.
 Some months I make $700, but most months I make nothing.
 There's no way I could keep it up all year, but when I'm having good days and weeks, I can work a bit.

-The SSA uses the information you submit about your income to calculate your benefit amount each month.
-You need to report your income to the SSA no later than the 10th day of the month following the month in which you work.
-The SSA will generally adjust your benefit in the month after that (two months after the earnings were received).
+Social Security uses the information you submit about your income to recalculate your benefit amount each month.
+You need to report your income to Social Security no later than the 10th day of the month following the month in which you work.
+Social Security will generally adjust your benefit in the month after that (two months after the earnings were received).

 If you underestimate your earnings and you are paid your full SSI amount for several months when you shouldn't have been, Social Security will probably email you about an overpayment.
 Social Security will take a portion (generally 10%) of your next several monthly payments until the overpayment is paid off.

 I was wondering, if I'm receiving SSDI and I begin working part-time, with income under $800 per month, does this affect my disability payments?
 I've read about the trial work period of nine months, where you can earn over the substantial gainful activity amount.
 And I read that any month you earn over $1,050, the month is counted toward your nine trial work months.
 My question is, what about months where you earn less than $1,050 per month?

 I know I will still have to report my earnings, but I'm not sure what would happen if I work and earn under $1,050 each month.